Dino-Kupinic/dino-kupinic.dev/content/blogs/software-beautiful.md

 ---
-title: "Nitro.js: The Powerhouse Behind Nuxt"
+title: "Why Software should be beautiful"
 description: Discover the versatile and powerful server engine driving Nuxt applications
 date: 2024-07-22
 authors: